 Ruins of church buildings indicate that at least some Chechen had converted to Christianity by the 8th century.
 During the 16th century Islam was introduced by other peoples who settled among the Chechens.
 By the late 17th century all remaining ties to Christianity had disappeared from this region.

-The Chechen have been referred to as the "Mafia of Russia", and they are generally feared and despised by other Russian groups.
+The Chechens have been referred to as the "Mafia of Russia", and they are generally feared by other Russian groups.
 Their strong Islamic faith is very difficult to influence.
 In recent years the rise in Chechen nationalism had strengthened their Islamic beliefs; however, it has also brought devastation upon them in form of Russian military invasion.

 |Profile Source: Bethany World Prayer Center|